Freedom Circle logo

 List of 25 "Liberty's Best Songs" chosen from over 200 suggestions, each with a short summary and highlighted lyrics, and a supplementary list of 25 runners-up

 It's been said that popular music—whether rock, rap, pop, folk, or country—is the soundtrack by which we live our lives.
-If that's the case, Libertarians want to sing along to a soundtrack that reflects their most fundamental value: Liberty.
+If that's [so], Libertarians want to sing along to a soundtrack that reflects their most fundamental value: Liberty.
 That's why we came up with "Liberty's Best Songs"—25 songs that celebrate human freedom, civil liberties, resistance to tyranny, or just plain old all-American "I did it my way" individualism ...
 Our goal was to include a wide variety of musical styles, so you'll find everyone from crooner Frank Sinatra to punk rockers ... to the original Fab Four, the Beatles.

 Videos